With just five minutes of your time we can turn the feedback of doctors into an action plan for the NHS, for government and for Royal Colleges.

 Hundreds of doctors gave their feedback to our online workshop (which closed on 31 August 2019) looking at the digital experiences of doctors.
 But we need to turn that feedback into priorities for action.
 By taking just five minutes to complete the survey and leave your feedback we can make a difference.

 Only by understanding the reality of doctors' experiences of digital in the NHS will we be able to reap the potential for patients of improved tech, better data and joined up approaches to digital.
 Please complete the survey and post your ideas or comments on what needs to happen now.

-What is ‘TheDoctorsDownload’?
-The Academy of Medical Royal Colleges, in partnership with the Professional Record Standards Body, is launching a UK wide online conversation, - The Doctors’ Download - to engage the whole of the medical profession in a debate about their digital experiences and expectations.
+The Academy of Medical Royal Colleges, in partnership with the Professional Record Standards Body, held the first online discussion workshop - The Doctors’ Download - in July and August of 2019.
+This is the second and final phase of the research.

 Below, we've included links to some articles that help set the context for this important conversation

 - King’s Fund: Digital change in health and social care

 - Nuffield Trust: Achieving a Digital NHS